availproject/Henosis/README.md

 `zkevmguest`: It imports `fflonk_verifier` and enable recursive verification of zkevm fflonk proofs.
 To get final STARK of Groth16 (using stark to snark converter) proofs.

+**IMPORTANT:** The project is not production ready yet and should not be used in production environment.